Paparoa National Park: Location

+Geology

 Landforms

-The park has unusually diverse geology with a wide variety of coastal, lowland and mountain landforms.
-The major geological structures that form the park are the Barrytown syncline, the Punakaiki anticline, the Paparoa Tectonic Zone, the Cape Foulwind fault and the Hawera fault.
+The park has unusually diverse geology with a wide variety of coastal, lowland, and mountain landforms.
+The major geological structures that form the park are the Barrytown syncline, the Punakaiki anticline, the Paparoa Tectonic Zone, the Cape Foulwind fault, and the Hawera fault.
 Most of the land area of the park is mountainous.
 The eastern side of the main range has deep glaciated valleys that run north and south, with towering bluffs and cirques, hanging valleys, and truncated spurs.
-The western coastline is known for its spectacular and varied scenery and its accessibility.
+The western coastline is known for its spectacular, varied scenery and accessibility.

 Mountains

 The Paparoa mountains were uplifted during the late Pliocene or early Quaternary periods.
 Mt Lodge, the highest mountain in the park at 1447 m, has rocks that are the oldest in New Zealand.
 Over the last 10 million years, the movement of the Alpine Fault has separated the predominantly granite and gneiss rocks of the Paparoas from their original neighbours, so that they now more closely resemble the rocks in Fiordland, far to the southwest, than to the relatively nearby main range of the Southern Alps.